Esau (film)

 Esau is a 2019 Russian-Israeli-British drama film directed by Pavel Lungin and starring Harvey Keitel and Shira Haas.
 It is based on Meir Shalev's novel of the same name.

 This is Lungin's first English-language film.
 However, it is not the first film in which Lungin filmed and worked with Israeli actors; before it, he made the film "The Winner" and also directed the Russian adaptation Rodina of the series Prisoners of War.

 The film tells the story of a 40-year-old writer who returns to his family home where he was raised, and he escaped after half a lifetime to face his brother, who stayed instead.
 After inheriting their family bakery and marrying the woman they both loved.

 The film premiered at the 2019 Hong Kong Jewish Film Festival.

 Plot

-As a teenager, Asu fled to America.
-He denies his past but never established new roots.
-He writes successful books about baking bread, but he never became a true writer.
-He has no wife, no children, and his large house is empty.
-A late-night phone call changes his life.
-He hears a familiar female voice asking for his help.
-Twenty years later, he returns home.
-The head of the family was his brother Yaakov, who inherited their father’s bakery, became a father of children, and is now the husband of the woman they both once dreamed of.
+As a teenager, Asu fled to America, denying his past while failing to establish new roots in his new home.
+Although he writes successful books about baking bread, he never feels he has become a true writer, remaining isolated in a large, empty house without a wife or children.

+A late-night phone call from a familiar female voice changes his life, asking for his help with his ailing father.
+Returning home to Israel 20 years later, Asu must confront his past and his brother, Yaakov.
+Yaakov has become the head of the family, inheriting their father's bakery, raising children, and marrying Leah—the very woman both brothers had dreamed of when they were younger.